 John Schanz (deceased)

-Assigned briefly in 1950 to St. Elizabeth in Smethport, then spent career until retirement at Gannon University and as assistant at Holy Cross in Fairview.
-He is accused in 1969 to 1970 of assaultingd at least seven children in Erie.
+Assigned briefly in 1950 to St. Elizabeth in Smethport, then spent his career of over 40 years until retirement at Gannon University teaching theology.
+He was also an assistant at Holy Cross in Fairview.
+He is accused in 1969 to 1970 of assaulting at least seven children in Erie.

 Charles Sheets, Jr. (deceased)